Graduate Student Activities & Involvement

 The Office of Student Affairs and Graduate Student Assembly (GSA) sponsor events each month to bring Chatham graduate students from everyone program together.

 - GSA Socials are weekend or late night activities planned by members of the GSA.
-The social for the Spring semester will be held on Saturday, March 29th at Social in Bakery Square!
 Stay connected through the Activities Calendar and myChatham for my details about socials!